z4yx/lla/plugins/file_remover/README.md

-# LLA File Remover Plugin
+# lla File Remover Plugin

 A plugin for `lla` that provides an interactive interface for safely removing files and directories.